 We can’t tell you which is best for you, because the answer depends on your home and preferences.
 But we can help you weigh the pros and cons of each.

-Do-it-yourself systems are becoming increasingly popular.
-These allow you to monitor your home via mobile notifications, emails, and live-streams from cameras (some professionally-installed systems do this, too), but some DIY options give you the freedom to opt-out of paying for the added assistance of a professional monitoring center.
-In some cases, DIY companies will even let you opt into professional monitoring on your own terms, for weeks or months at a time, without a contract.
+Self-monitored systems systems are becoming increasingly popular.
+These allow you to monitor your home via mobile notifications, emails, and live-streams from cameras (some professionally-installed systems do this, too), but some DIY options give you the freedom to opt out of paying for the added assistance of a professional monitoring center.
+In some cases, DIY companies will even let you opt-in to professional monitoring on your own terms, for weeks or months at a time, without a contract.